MatejBransky/starter-monorepo/README.md

 - Prettier-Eslint enabled for `precommit`
 - testing with Jest
 - two outputs of packages:
-  - bundled to the `cjs` with Rollup
+  - bundled to the `cjs` with Webpack
   - compiled to the `lib` folder with Babel

 ## Requirements